Anarchist symbolism: No gods, no masters

-"No gods, no masters" is a phrase associated with anarchist philosophy.
-Likely dating back to a 15th-century German proverb, it appeared in an 1870 pamphlet by a disciple of Auguste Blanqui and became the title of Blanqui's 1880 newspaper Ni Dieu ni Maître before it spread throughout the anarchist movement, appearing in Kropotkin's 1885 Words of Rebel and an 1896 Bordeaux anarchist manifesto.
+"No gods, no masters" is a phrase associated with anarchist philosophy and the leftist labor movement.
+A similar phrase appeared in an 1870 pamphlet by a disciple of Auguste Blanqui.
+The exact phrase appeared as the title of Blanqui's 1880 newspaper Ni Dieu ni Maître before it spread throughout the anarchist movement, appearing in Kropotkin's 1885 Words of a Rebel and an 1896 Bordeaux anarchist manifesto.
 Sébastien Faure resuscitated the slogan during World War I, after which Paris's Libertarian Youth adopted the name.
 It has appeared on tombstones of revolutionaries, as the slogan of birth control activist Margaret Sanger's newspaper The Woman Rebel, and as the title of a 1964 song against capital punishment by Léo Ferré.
-In the 21st century, it has featured as a slogan for secularization of Croatia.
+In the 21st century, it has featured as a slogan for the secularization of Croatia.